fcsonline/node-telescope-server/README.md

 ## Overview

-node-telescope-server is server to control telescopes remotely.
+node-telescope-server is a server to control telescopes remotely.
 Actually it is a port of C++ [source](http://www.stellarium.org/wiki/index.php/Telescope_Control_plug-in) to NodeJS.
 With an easy of set of commands you will be able to connect your computer to a telescope and target it to the desired stellar object.

 ## Features